|The Ants of

 Generally termitophagic and living in tunnels in wood.

-There now is known to be a single unnamed species - Metapone new species from Gabon from Sub-Saharan Africa.
+There now is known to be a single species - Metapone africana Taylor & Alpert, 2016: 511, from Sub-Saharan Africa.

 11, Grazingfield, Wilford, Nottingham, NG11 7FN, U.K.